Schur Q-Polynomials and Kontsevich-Witten Tau Function: Introduction

 Equation \eqref{eqn:KW=MM} was given for Kontsevich matrix model in \cite{MM}.
 This equation was called the Mironov-Morozov conjecture in \cite{Alex2020}.
 After the first version of this paper has been posted in arXiv:2103.14318, we noticed that a new Remark 3.1 had been added to the third version of \cite{Alex2020}.
 In that remark, it was pointed out (following a communication with Harnad) that a key step in the derivation of equation \eqref{eqn:KW=MM}, i.e. equation (55) in \cite{MM}, follows from Proposition ($K'$) in \cite{DIZ} and Corolary 3 in \cite{J}.
 Actually authors of \cite{DIZ} did not realize that polynomials in their Proposition ($K'$) are Q-polynomials.
 This fact was proved in \cite{J} using a forgotten formula for Hall-Littlewood symmetric functions in \cite{Lit}.

 The advantage of our proof of equation \eqref{eqn:KW=MM} using Virasoro constraints is that it does not need matrix model.
-Note that Virasoro constraints exit in a much more general context.
+Note that Virasoro constraints exist in a much more general context.
 For example, the Virasoro conjecture predicts that the generating functions of Gromov-Witten invariants of all smooth projective varieties satisfy Virasoro constraints.
 This conjecture has been verified for many special cases (see, for example, \cite{LT}, \cite{DZ}, \cite{L}, \cite{OP}, \cite{T}).
 Very few of such geometric models have matrix model correspondences.
-Therefore it is of independent interest to have a direct proof for the Virasoro constraints of Q-polynomial expansions, since this method may be adapted to study similar properties for other geometric models.
-As an example, in a separate paper \cite{LY} we will use the method and techniques developed in this paper to prove Alexandrov's conjectures posted in \cite{Alex2020} that the Br\'{e}zin-Gross-Witten tau function and its generalizations have simple Q-polynomial expansions.
+Therefore it is of independent interest to have a direct proof for the Virasoro constraints of Q-polynomial series like $\tau_{MM}$, since this method may be adapted to study similar properties for other geometric models.
+For example, in a separate paper \cite{LY} we will prove Alexandrov's conjectures posted in \cite{Alex2020} that the Br\'{e}zin-Gross-Witten (abbreviated as BGW) tau function and its generalizations have simple Q-polynomial expansions.
+It seems that matrix model does not provide much help to understand the Q-polynomial expansion of generalized BGW tau-functions, although these functions were originally defined in matrix model.
+The proof in \cite{LY} also used Virasoro constraints, where techniques and some results of this paper played crucial roles.

 The class of hypergeometric tau functions of BKP hierarchy was introduced by Orlov in \cite{O}.
 These functions are related to generating functions of spin Hurwitz numbers (cf. \cite{MMN}).
 In this paper, we will also give a proof for the following result which was conjectured by Alexandrov in \cite{Alex2020}: \begin{thm} The Kontsevich-Witten tau function after a re-scaling, i.e. $\tau_{KW}(\textbf{t}/2)$, is a hypergeometric tau function of the BKP hierarchy. \end{thm} This result follows from equation \eqref{eqn:KW=MM} and Corollary \ref{cor:MMhyper}, which states that $\tau_{MM}(\textbf{t}/2)$ is a hypergeometric tau function of BKP hierarchy.
 Our proof of Corollary \ref{cor:MMhyper} uses Pfaffian representation of Q-polynomials.
 After this work has been completed, we were informed that Corollary \ref{cor:MMhyper} also follows from the work in \cite{MMNO} via a completely different approach using fermionic representation of Q-polynomials.